Welcome to Perth Zoo

 Threats: The meerkat is fairly common in Africa.
 Its main predators are raptors, like hawks and eagles, and jackals and snakes.

-At Perth Zoo: Perth Zoo has a breeding group of meerkats in the African Savannah where the meerkats’ typical natural behaviours can be observed.
+At Perth Zoo: Perth Zoo has a busy group of meerkats in the African Savannah where the meerkats’ typical natural behaviours can be observed.

 Did you Know?